Jacobus-afk/ropasci/README.md

 # ropasci

 Simple game of Rock, Paper, Scissors.
 Browser will prompt for a selection between rock, paper or scissors and compare with computer's choice.

-Best out of 5 wins the match.
-Currently implemented in console only.
+Updates DOM with game's results.
+The first competitor to get to 5 wins, wins the match